smallkot/NSDispatch/README.md

 * Add convenience methods.

 NSDispatch requires ARC and iOS 9.0. `NSDispatch.h` is the only header file that needs to be imported.
 For usage examples, see `NSDispatchTests.m`.

+## Installation

+- Add `pod 'NSDispatch'` to your podfile.
+- Open terminal in your project directory and type `pod install`
+- Use the generated workspace file from now on.